 How Do I Care for Newly Placed All-on-4 Dental Implants?

-So your dentist cut through the gums, placed the implants, and sutured them back.
+So your dentist cut through the gums, placed the dental implants in Turkey, and sutured them back.

 You are through the first procedure, but it is time to be extremely careful with the healing tissues.